spiral-project/blog/content/daybed/daybed-revival.rst

 3. Post data to this model using `POST` on `/models/{name}/records`;
 4. Retrieve data back using `GET` on `/models/{name}/records`.

-(Steps 2, 3 and 4 can be authenticated if you want to deal with ACLs).
+(Steps 2, 3 and 4 can be authenticated if you want to deal with permissions)

 And that's it.
 You don't need to think about anything else, that just works.